umlx5h/LLPlayer/README.md

   - [ ] ASR
     - [ ] Enable ASR subtitles with dual subtitles (one of them as translation)
     - [ ] Pause and resume
-    - [ ] Percentage display of progress
     - [ ] More natural sentence splitting (try [echosharp](https://github.com/sandrohanea/echosharp)?)

   - [ ] Subtitles
-    - [ ] Add ability to force source language instead of fallback
     - [ ] Customize language preference for primary and secondary subtitles, respectively, and automatic opening
     - [ ] Enhanced local subtitle search
-    - [ ] Eliminate flickering when seeking subtitles
-    - [ ] Display subtitles when paused with subtitles seek
     - [ ] Export ASR/OCR subtitle results to SRT file

 - [ ] Stabilization of the application
-  - [ ] Proper error handling
-  - [ ] Proper logging for issue handling

 - [ ] Allow customizable mouse shortcuts

-- [ ] Elimination of TODOs
 - [ ] Documentation / More Help
-- [ ] CI/CD

 ### Later